Let’s face it, filming a wedding can be really stressful.

 If you decide on the quality, this lens is beautiful.

-It’s a black metal lens mount; its metal and a ban on the side can be one of the focus and manual focus switching.
+It’s a black metal lens mounted and a ban on the side can be one of the focus and manual focus switching.

-The big thing that’s very nice to have on the lens quickly swap between autofocus and manual focus without actually having to go into the camera is a really nice feature to have an excellent way to it.
+The big thing that’s very nice to have on the lens is a quick swap between autofocus and manual focus without actually going into the camera.
+It is a nice feature to have an excellent way to it.

-It’s got a perfect weight to it; It feels like you spent good money on this lens; it just looks nice too.
+It has a perfect weight; It feels like you spent good money on this lens, and looks nice.

-Of course, the main reason I continue to use this is that I really liked the video.
+Of course, I continue to use this mainly because I liked the video.

-With this lens, you will not regret the amount of money you spend on quality videos.
+With this lens, you will not regret the money spent on quality videos.

 Sony 70-200mm F4: (Best Telephoto lens for wedding videography Sony)